gmo-media/manifest-template/README.md

 then run `scripts/secret-encrypt.sh <filename>` to encrypt the file.
 Update `ksops.yaml` as needed.

+### Install Karpenter

+If you have created your cluster with [infra-template](https://github.com/gmo-media/infra-template), it doesn't have associated node groups, and therefore cannot schedule pods except for the ones matching Fargate profiles.
+We will use Karpenter to provision nodes for normal pods.

+1. Configure placeholders in `./dev/karpenter/values.yaml` and `./dev/karpenter/default.yaml`.
+2. Create `karpenter` namespace: `kubectl create ns karpenter`
+3. Deploy Karpenter: `scripts/build.sh ./dev/karpenter | kubectl apply -f -`

+Note that the Karpenter controller itself is meant to be scheduled on Fargate nodes.
+The corresponding Fargate profile is created in [infra-template](https://github.com/gmo-media/infra-template).

 ### Install ArgoCD

 See `./dev/argocd/values.yaml` to configure values.